symbol/symbol-docs/source/concepts/mosaic-restrictions.rst

     :header: "Property", "Type", "Description"
     :delim: ;

-    mosaicId; UnresolvedMosaicId; Identifier of the affected mosaic.
-The mosaic creator must be the signer of this transaction. referenceMosaicId; UnresolvedMosaicId; The restrictions depend directly on global restrictions set on another mosaic. restrictionKey; uint64; Restriction key.
+    mosaicId; :schema:`UnresolvedMosaicId <types.cats#L3>`; Identifier of the affected mosaic.
+The mosaic creator must be the signer of this transaction. referenceMosaicId; :schema:`UnresolvedMosaicId <types.cats#L3>`; Identifier of the reference mosaic.
+The mosaic global restriction for the mosaic id depend on global restrictions set on the reference mosaic. restrictionKey; uint64; Restriction key.
     previousRestrictionValue; uint64; Previous restriction value.
     previousRestrictionType; :ref:`MosaicRestrictionType <mosaic-restriction-type>`; Previous restriction type.